HealthTechHub/Dental-Informatics/DSO/README.md

 [Markdown Guide](https://www.markdownguide.org/)

+## DSO (What is it?
+What is it for?
+How/Where are they distributed?)
 1 - [Dental Service Organizations - Wiki](https://en.wikipedia.org/wiki/Dental_Service_Organizations)

 2 - [How the DSO Dental Model Impacts the Dental Industry](https://www.planetdds.com/blog/how-the-dso-dental-model-impacts-the-dental-industry)